 What does the AFA do?

-We organize traveling exhibitions of works of art from all cultures and periods, and publish scholarly catalogues that accompany them.
+We organize traveling exhibitions of works of art from all cultures and periods, and publish scholarly catalogues.

 The objects for these traveling exhibitions are borrowed from the collections of museums, universities, corporations, artists, and collectors from around the world.

 In order to organize projects of such diversity and quality, the AFA works with foundations, corporations, and individuals to help mitigate the cost of organizing and touring an exhibition.
 In addition, through partnering with museums, the venues presenting AFA exhibitions help each other by sharing many of the logistical costs.
 Without these traveling exhibitions, many museums, universities, and art centers could not afford to present programs of the same quality and scope.

 Where is the AFA active?

 The majority of our exhibitions are presented in the United States; however, our projects have traveled to Canada, Latin America, and Asia.